A Roasted Vegetable Couscous is my idea of a great way to add a splash of colour and to your table throughout winter and early spring!

-You could, of course, serve this roasted vegetable couscous dish as a side with a grilled or roasted piece of meat.
-Maybe the chicken legs in this recipe or even the grilled halloumi from this recipe!
+You could, of course, serve this dish as a side with a grilled or roasted piece of meat.

-It would then have been steamed and served in much the same way it is today.
+It has always been steamed and served in much the same way it is today.
 However, most modern couscous is pre-steamed and then packed.

-This means all you have to do is add hot liquid, around 1.5 times the volume of couscous and off you go.
+This means all you have to do is add hot liquid, around 1.5 times the volume of couscous let stand for a while and off you go.